jsign/go-kzg-ceremony-client/README.md

 You might not need `kzgcli offline download-state` you're pulling the current state out-of-band (e.g: direct download or the sequencer sent it to you).
 If that isn't the case, you can use it in an environment that has internet access (not necessarily your contribution environment).

 The `kzgcli offline contribute` command doesn't require internet access, and will probably be the only command you'll run in your constrained environment.
-This command also accepts the `--urlrand` flag if you want to pull entropy from an external source of randomness available in your environment.
+This command also accepts the `--urlrand` and `--hex-entropy` flag if you want to pull entropy from an external source of randomness available in your environment or provided directly to the client, respectively.

 The `kzgcli offline send-contribution` command sends the previously generated file by `kzgcli offline contribute` to the sequencer.